JGASmits/regulatory-networks-in-epidermal-and-corneal-epithelia/README.md

 3. RNAseq analysis (conda env bulk_rna_seq)
 Optional: regenerate the pseudobulk files from the scRNAseq-pseudobulk files and or in invivo samples using the code in: "Rmarkdown/1.
 Generate_scRNAseq_pseudobulk" and "Rmarkdown/2.
 Generate_invivo_pseudobulk.Rmd".
 Alternatively to skip pre-processsing use the present counttable in data/RNA_seqfiles/merged_counttables.tsv Follow the steps written in "Rmarkdown/3.
-Bulk_RNA_seq.Rmd" to perform bulkRNA seq analysis (leading to the figure 1 figures).
+Bulk_RNA_seq.Rmd" to perform bulkRNA seq analysis.
+This should first run the bulk comparison betwen KCs and LSCs (fig1), followed by the wt-LSC Anirdia comparison (fig1), while finally running the invivo pseudobulk comparison between basal KCs and basal LSCs (preperation for fig4)

 4. Identify Cis-Regulatory Elements  (conda env ID_CRE_env) Optional:Follow the steps written in "notebooks/1_Identify_CREs.ipynb" to identify cis regulatory elements.
 Change the file locations in data/ID_CRE_files/ where needed.